Is the Samsung Galaxy Watch 3 better than the Fitbit Versa 2?

 The Watch 3 does work with Wireless Powershare, which means you can actually recharge it by drawing power from a compatible smartphone without having to worry about the charging cord and proprietary charger.
 Still, it's hard to compete with the Versa 2's generous battery life.

-They both feature the same waterproof rating of down to about 50 metres, which means you can safely use them in water, whether it's in the shower, a pool, or at the beach (try to avoid salt water or heavily chlorinated water).
+They both feature the same waterproof rating of down to about 50 meters, which means you can safely use them in water, whether it's in the shower, a pool, or at the beach (try to avoid saltwater or heavily chlorinated water).

-Whether you have an Android device or an iPhone, either of these great smartwatches would be a great companion.
+Whether you have an Android device or an iPhone, either of these smartwatches would be a great companion.
 However, while the Galaxy Watch 3 employs a much nicer design, we're living in a time when most people have fully accepted the idea of a smartwatch-looking smartwatch on the wrist.
 Since both devices offer pretty similar feature sets, with the Versa 2 being half the price, it remains the better option.

 That said, the Watch 3 does have some notable features and upgrades that might make it worth opting for instead, even if you don't care about the look.
-Fall detection is a really useful feature for the elderly or those with mobility issues.
-And there are features that make it simple to leave your phone at home, from the built-in GPS to LTE connectivity (optional) and 32GB of music storage.
+Fall detection is a helpful feature for the elderly or those with mobility issues.
+And some features make it simple to leave your phone at home, from the built-in GPS to LTE connectivity (optional) and 32GB of music storage.
 However, the Versa 2's much better battery life, bigger online community of users, on-screen workouts, customizable clock faces, and access to apps still make it a winner in my book.

+Keep in mind if you're looking for something newer and are willing to spend a bit more, it isn't just about the Galaxy Watch 3 vs. Fitbit Versa 2: Both the Galaxy Watch 3 and Fitbit Versa 2 have newer versions that rank among the best Android smartwatches.

 Tried and true

-Fitbit Versa 2
+Fitbit Versa 2 Health and Fitness Smartwatch

 Still a smart option

 Despite not being brand new, the Fitbit Versa 2 is still a reliable, feature-rich, and attractively designed smartwatch that provides everything you need and then some.
-You'll get detailed exercise, activity, and sleep tracking, customizable faces, and limitless band options for further personalizing your look.
+You'll get detailed exercise, activity, sleep tracking, customizable faces, and limitless band options to further personalize your look.
 Plus, the price is totally right.

 Sleek and sexy